 - Therapy professional

-Please note that you must still be studying in order to be eligible to do this.
-For example, if you’re on a leave of absence from your course (that is not due to all study on the course being suspended) you can’t work full time during term-time, even in one of the occupations listed above.
+You must still be studying in order to be eligible to do this.
+For example, if you’re on a leave of absence from your course you can’t work full time during term-time, even in one of the occupations listed above.